userfrosting/learn/17.recipes/06.advanced-tutorial/03.adding-menu/docs.md

     category: docs
 ---

 Now that we have our page, it's time to add it to the sidebar menu.
-Do to so, we will [extend the default menu template](/recipes/extending-template#adding-custom-menu-entries).
+To do so, we will [extend the default menu template](/recipes/extending-template#adding-custom-menu-entries).

 Create a new template file located in `templates/navigation/` and call it `sidebar-menu.html.twig` so it can replace the original sidebar menu template file: